fejikso/Lean3DInterpolator/README.md

 ## Features
 - Efficient trilinear interpolation on 3D volumes.
 Calls to the underlying volume are vectorized, so it's very efficient.
 - Supports various data types including numpy arrays, memmaps, and sparse volumes.
-- Customizable extrapolation values (constant) and data types.
+- Customizable constant extrapolation values (when input coordinates are outside the volume).
+- Customizable data types for inner computations and output.
+For example, the volume might be uint16, but the output will be np.float32

 ## Caveats
 * Given a 3D volume dataset `vol`, This lean interpolation approach assumes that the coordinates are `0, 1, ... , n_dim` for each dimension.
 If you want to use a different coordinate system, you will have to do some transformation with respect to this "canonical" coordinate system.